2.8. Deviations from Python semantics¶

 2.8.1.
 Integer width¶

-While Python has arbitrary-sized integers, integers in Numba-compiled functions get a fixed size through type inference (usually, the size of a machine integer).
+While Python has arbitrary-sized integers, integers in Numba-compiled functions get a fixed size (either through type inference, or from an explicit specification by the user).
 This means that arithmetic operations can wrapround or produce undefined results or overflow.

 2.8.2.
 Boolean inversion¶